 Note: Please note that the Education Ministers made the decision to cancel NAPLAN in 2020 due to the ongoing COVID-19 pandemic.
-This means the current Years 3, 5, 7 and 9 did not undertake the assessment this year.
-Those in Years 3, 5, 7 and 9 in 2021 will sit the NAPLAN assessments.

 Student Support

 Northside Christian College implements a number of strategies to ensure students reach their individual learning goals.
 The staff at Northside Christian College are committed to discovering and providing the best learning conditions for all students with extra needs in an environment that promotes intellectual, social, emotional, physical and, most importantly, spiritual wellbeing.